Ben-0-mad/YT-TMS-Finder/README.md

 ```
 > python find_stable.py
 ```
 6. Check for any matches!
-This will be displayed and a file called "MATCHES.txt" will be created.
+This will be displayed and a file called "MATCHES.txt" will be created so you don't have to check the progress constantly.

 ## Note